 To the day when I captured my parents’ remembrances of my birth and infancy, their accounts had been consistent and, in and of themselves, corroborative of each other.
 During and after their marriage that bitterly ended in my twenties, they had otherwise been quite disagreeable toward one another.
 But their collective memory of my first year – presented in large part by my father in a letter that he wrote in 2012 – had clearly endured with details that ring true with accounts of old acquaintances as well as lend explanation for aspects of my capability.

-At birth, I reportedly appeared to be a healthy 7.69 lb. baby boy and, after a normal stay at the hospital, my parents and much-older brother brought me home to commence with their adjustment to me as a baby and newfound family member.
-But they began to wonder, within a few days, if I could see them; when they would quietly walk into my room and approach my crib, my eyes would be open and fixed and, when they would make a noise or speak my name, I would jerk as though they had surprised me.
-My eyesight problem was becoming evident and, after four months, our family doctor referred us to a specialist.
+When they would quietly walk into my room and approach my crib, my eyes would be open and fixed.
+When they would make a noise or speak my name, I would jerk as though they had surprised me.
+My eyesight problem became so evident that, after four months, our family doctor referred us to a specialist.